 - Other Bank of England articles discuss the future of cash and the status of local currencies and digital currencies (like Bitcoin) as money.
 Money is also a subject of debate on Bank Underground, the Bank of England staff blog.

-- Find out more about the polymer £5 note featuring Winston Churchill and the £10 note featuring Jane Austen, which will enter circulation on 14th September 2017.
+- Find out more about the polymer £5 note featuring Winston Churchill and the £10 note featuring Jane Austen.